-The newly appointed British Ambassador to Ireland, Dominick Chilcott, is to visit Cashel on Friday, May 18 , following an invitation from South Tipperary Fine Gael T.D.
+The newly appointed British Ambassador to Ireland, Dominick Chilcott, is to visit Cashel this coming Friday, the 18th of May, following an invitation from South Tipperary Fine Gael T.D.
 Tom Hayes.
 Deputy Hayes issued the invitation to commemorate last year’s visit to the town by Queen Elizabeth.

 “I am delighted that the Ambassador has accepted my invitation to visit the town almost a year on from the Queen’s visit to the Rock of Cashel.
 That day was obviously a huge occasion for the town and I think it is important to acknowledge that event in some way.